Make Sure You're Unsure: A Framework for Verifying Probabilistic Specifications: The Functional Lagrangian Framework

-then $g\br{\lambda^\star} = \texttt{OPT}$. \end{theorem} \begin{proof} We give a brief sketch of the proof - the details are in Appendix \ref{app:funlag_thm}.
-The layers of the network can be expressed as linear constraints between the probability distributions over activations at layer $k$ and $k+1$:

-Thus, \eqref{eq:specopt} can be rewritten as an infinite dimensional optimization with decision variables $p_0, p_1, \ldots, p_K$ and linear constraints relating $p_k$ and $p_{k+1}$.
-The Lagrangian dual of this optimization problem has objective $g\br{\lambda}$ where $\lambda\br{y}$ represent the Lagrange multipliers for the linear constraint written above (we have independent $\lambda\br{y}$ for each $y$, hence $\lambda$ is a \emph{functional multiplier}).
-By weak duality, we have the result.
+\end{theorem} \begin{proof} We give a brief sketch of the proof - the details are in Appendix \ref{app:funlag_thm}.
+The problem in constrained form is an infinite dimensional optimization with decision variables $p_0, p_1, \ldots, p_K$ and linear constraints relating $p_k$ and $p_{k+1}$.
+The Lagrangian dual of this optimization problem has objective $g\br{\lambda}$.
+By weak duality, we have $g(\lambda)\geq\texttt{OPT}$.
 The second part of the theorem is easily observed by plugging in $\lambda^\star$ in $g\br{\lambda}$ and observing that the resulting optimization problem is equivalent to \eqref{eq:specopt}. \end{proof}

-\paragraph{Relationship to Prior Work:} In Appendix \ref{app:relationship}, we show that for feedforward networks, the Functional Lagrangian Dual with linear multipliers is equivalent to the Lagrangian Dual from \citet{dvijotham2018dual}.
-This is also the dual of the LP relaxation \citep{ehlers2017formal} and the basis for most of the efficient neural network verification algorithms used till date (\citep{zhang2018efficient, singh2018fast}, for example) as shown in \citet{liu2019algorithms}.

-We also prove that with quadratic multipliers and a particular grouping of layers, our framework is equivalent to the Lagrangian dual of the SDP formulation from \citet{raghunathan2018semidefinite}.

-Finally, we note that similar mathematical ideas on nonlinear Lagrangians have been explored in the optimization literature \citep{nedich2008geometric, feizollahi2017exact} but only as a theoretical construct - this literature has not lead to practical algorithms and do not exploit the staged structure of optimization problems arising in neural network verification.
-Further, these approaches do not handle stochastic networks.